zhengshuai1001/JiKouCompany/README.md

 If you can change your mind, you can change your life.

 Obstacles are those frightful things you see when you take your eyes off your goals.

+Wherever you go, no matter what the weather, always bring your own sunshine.